Fort Wayne Endocrinology

 Fibromyalgia is a chronic condition that affects more than 4 million Americans.
 Though common, without intervention and treatment, it can affect your ability to work or exercise and your general quality of life.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, use safe, effective treatments to manage fibromyalgia symptoms.
-To make an appointment at the practice in Fort Wayne, Indiana, call the office or use the online booking feature today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, use safe, effective treatments to manage fibromyalgia symptoms.
+To make an appointment at the practice in Fort Wayne, Indiana, call the office at 260-436-1248.

 Fibromyalgia is a potentially serious disorder that causes intense fatigue, widespread musculoskeletal pain, and sleep disturbances.
 Researchers aren’t entirely sure what causes fibromyalgia, but it’s thought the condition amplifies pain by affecting the way your brain and spinal cord process discomfort.